Fair Clustering with Minimum Representation Constraints: Scaling MiniReL: Two-Stage Decomposition

+\paragraph{Example} Consider a simple example of the \ssabbrvx~with 2 clusters, 6 data points, and two sensitive features: color (red, blue, and green) and border type (dotted and solid).
+The six data points correspond to every unique combination of sensitive features.
+The first cluster needs to be $\alpha$-represented by the red and dotted-border group, and teh second by the blue and green groups.
+We now construct the flow graph corresponding to this instance (see Figure \ref{fig:flow_fmra}).
+Each data point is given an associated node and supply of one.
+The first cluster has nodes $V_{t1}$ corresponding to types: (red, solid), (red, dotted), (not red, dotted), (not red, not dotted).
+The second cluster has nodes $V_{t2}$ correspond to types: (green, any), (blue, any), (not green or blue, any).
+Each of the nodes in $V_{t1}, V_{t2}$ has demand equal to $d_{tk}$.
+Each cluster also includes a node $v_k$ with demand equal to $d_k$.
+Finally we include a sink node $v_s$ with demand $d$.

+\paragraph{Flow-APFR} To construct a solution to the \ssabbrvx~problem using the network flow model we solve a minimum-cost flow problem over the graph.
+Note that this min-cost flow problem can be solved in polynomial time via standard min-cost flow algorithms \citep{williamson2019network}.
+We denote the minimum cost flow problem associated with this graph the \textit{Flow-\ssabbrvx}~problem.
+We now show that by solving the Flow-\ssabbrvx~problem we can generate a good assignment of data points to clusters:

-\begin{theorem} Solving the Flow-\ssabbrvx~problem yields a binary assignment of data points to clusters that respects the cardinality constraints and has a cost that does not exceed the cost of the LP relaxation of the \ssabbrvx~problem.
+\begin{theorem} Solving the Flow-\ssabbrvx~problem yields a binary assignment of data points to clusters that satisfies the cardinality constraints and has a cost that does not exceed the cost of the fractional solution $\mb{z}^{LP}$. \end{theorem}